bcc-code/buk-tech-adventure/README.md

 The _cave_ scene has an _entrance_ and _exit_ too.
 The _entrance_ has _Map Start Point_ set.
 This means that if you directly start the _cave_ scene, the player will spawn there.
 It is also the place where the player will spawn when you enter from the _test_ map through the *to_cave* exit, because that exit refers to this entrance by its name _entrance_.

 The _exit_ has _To Scene_ set to the _test_ scene and has _Entrance Name_ set to *from_cave*.
 This ensures that when you exit the cave, the player will appear at the entrance called *from_cave* in the test scene.
 If no _Entrance Name_ was set, you would end up at the map start point instead.

+## NPCs

+To add an NPC you can drag a _human_ or _farmer_ scene from the _characters_ folder into the scene.
+The player is just a special _human_.
+Besides the normal _human_ features it has a camera attached, and it can be moved using WASD or the arrow keys.

+## Equipment

+Once you've added a human, you'll see that it's quite boring, just like the player.
+To customise the look, you can right click the node in the _Scene_ tab to the left, and check _Editable children_.
+This will show all the children of the scene in yellow.
+This indicates that those are children part of the _human_ scene, but that you can override their settings for this specific _human_.

+You can see that the _human_ has two nodes; *left_hand* and *right_hand* that are not visible.
+Click the closed eye icon to the right of those nodes, and you'll see that the human is now holding a sword and shield.

+You can also click the _body_ node and in the _Inspector_ tab section _Animation_ change the _Sprite Frame_ by right clicking it and selecting _Quick Load_.
+There are four valid selections for the body animation:

+- *default*: The standard ochre
+- *heavy_armour*: Heavy infantry metal armour.
+- *light_armour*: Archer style leather armour
+- *no_armour*: Clothing

+You can also do the same for the *right_hand* and *left_hand*

+Valid values are:

+- _longsword_ and _staff_ for the *right_hand*
+- _longbow_ and _shield_ for the *left_hand*

+With these options you can make the three character archetypes:

+- Warrior: *heavy_armour* for the *body*, *longsword* for the *right_hand*, *shield* for the *left_hand*
+- Archer: *light_armour* for the *body*, *longbow* for the *left_hand*
+- Wizard: *no_armour* for the *body*, *staff* for the *right_hand*

+There are of course more possible combinations, but keep in mind that putting an animation on the wrong node will not look correct.
+E.g. you can't really put the *shield* in the *right_hand* or the *staff* in the *left_hand*.
+You can assemble a kind of correct looking character when you put everything wrong, e.g. if you choose *sword* for the *body* and the *no_armour* for the *right_hand*, but it will look weird when the character move.
+The scripts on the nodes will automatically adapt the animation to the direction of movement.
+The script on the *sprites* node will shuffling the child nodes into the correct order.
+When the character walks to the west, its right side is facing the camera and the order of the nodes is changed to have the *right_hand* shown on top of the *body* which is shown on top of the *left_hand*.
+When the character walks to the east, the order is reversed.